QuantEcon/lecture-source-py/source/rst/scipy.rst

 This is bisection.

-Here's a fairly simplistic implementation of the algorithm in Python.
+Here's a simplistic implementation of the algorithm in Python.

 It works for all sufficiently well behaved increasing continuous functions with :math:`f(a) < 0 < f(b)`

+.. _bisect_func:

 .. code-block:: python3